We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 I'm a 12-year military veteran.

-And uh I said, I appreciate everything you've done for us and for the country and everything else.
+And I said, I appreciate everything you've done for us and for the country and everything else.

-And I said, Have a nice day, sir.
+And I said, have a nice day, sir.

 But wasn't he a gracious man, though?

-He was he's the nicest man, and uh I've never heard him giggle, but boy, he got a kick out of it.
+But boy, he got a kick out of it.

 He giggled when he saw your Operation Chaos t-shirt.

-I had it on Alice.
+I had it on.

-There are closet operators.
+There are closets.

 I know.